livewire/docs/source/docs/triggering-actions.blade.md

 </form>
 @endcode

+@tip
+You can listen for any event emitted by the element you are binding to.
+Let's say you have an element that fires a custom event called "foo", you could listen for that event like so: <code>&lt;button wire:foo="someAction"&gt;</code>
+@endtip

 ## Modifiers

 Like you saw in the **keydown** example, Livewire directives sometimes offer "modifiers" to add extra functionality to an event.
 Below are the available modifiers that can be used with any event: